wkolowski/Type-Theory-Wishlist/Induction/IndicesThatCompute/IndicesThatCompute.md

 Pros:
 - we can pattern match on it
 - induction principle (in a Coq-like language)
-- irrelevance - as we will see later, thanks to `Prop`, any two `e1, e2 : Even n` can be proven equal using just `refl`exivity
+- irrelevance - as we will see later, thanks to `Prop`, any `e1, e2 : Even n` can be proven equal using just `refl`exivity

 Cons:
 - quadratic proof size if there is no sharing of the implicit `n`s between constructors
 - need to implement the decision procedure manually
 - hard to prove that 1 is not even - we need a tactic like Coq's `inversion`, or some boilerplate, or very well-implemented dependent patern matching
-- no uniqueness principle - if the codomain weren't `Prop`, we would need to prove manually that all `e1, e2 : Even n` are equal
+- no uniqueness principle - if the codomain wasn't `Prop`, we would need to prove manually that all `e1, e2 : Even n` are equal

 ```
 Even : Nat -> Prop